riceissa/project-ideas/README.md

 already done some work on a project and just want to make general improvements to it, I won't usually list it here (*all* projects can be improved to varying extents, and it would be tedious to list them all).
 If I have specific improvements, I will try to list them here.
+If existing projects have their own GitHub repositories, I will try to add issues there.

 ## Effort labels